Skip navigation

 • Open doors and windows: Letting in fresh spring air after being cooped up all winter allows allergens to drift inside.

 • HVAC system: Allergens can infiltrate your HVAC system via air intake vents, open doors and windows, and holes and leaks in ductwork.
+Air flow within the home can carry these allergens to different rooms, so managing air flow is important for controlling indoor air quality.

 • Pets and people: As pets and family members go outside and return home, they bring allergens back to your home.